-Here’s a recap of what you need to know about the few provisions that take affect prior to tax year 2018.
+Here’s a recap of what you need to know about a few of the provisions that take affect for tax year 2018.

 This one reaches back for tax year 2017.
-Currently if you itemize your deductions, you can deduct qualifying medical expenses which exceed 10% of your adjusted gross income.
+For the 2017 and 2018 tax years, if you itemize your deductions, you can deduct qualifying medical expenses which exceed 7.5% of your adjusted gross income.
+Beginning January 1, 2019, all taxpayers may deduct only the amount qualified medical expenses that exceeds 10% of their adjusted gross income.

-Under the new bill the medical deduction stays in place with a lower floor of 7.5%.
+Under the new bill the medical deduction stays in place with a lower floor of 7.5%, down from 10% in previous tax years.
 For example - if you make $50,000 you may now deduct any medical expenses over $3,750 if you itemize your deductions.

 Personal Casualty Losses

 This tax break is retroactive back to 2016 and was expanded to include losses in any federally declared disaster area, like the Mississippi River Delta Flood Disaster Areas.
-Your principal place of residence must have been located in a 2016 disaster area and sustained a loss from a federally declared disaster.
+Under the tax reform, your principal place of residence must have been located in a federally declared disaster area between December 31, 2017, and December 31, 2025.

 A personal casualty loss is typically claimed as an itemized deduction but with this new law a taxpayer may claim the loss if they claim the standard deduction with limitations.

-Expensing certain property for your business in the first year has been increased, up to 100%, for any property acquired and placed in service after September 27, 2017.
+Expensing certain property for your business in the first year has been increased, up to 100%, for any property acquired and placed in service after September 27, 2017, but before January 1, 2023.

 The bill also eliminates the requirement that the original use of the qualified property start with the taxpayer- this means it could be a used item!